KBNLwikimedia/kbnlwikimedia.github.io/README.md

 <img src="media/wikimedia-logos.png" align="right" width="300" hspace="0">
 <br clear="all"/>

-# Overview of KB-Wikimedia materials on Github
+# Overview of Wikimedia-related materials of the national library of the Netherlands on Github

-XXXXXXXXXXXXXXXXXXX
-Welcome to the Github page of the Koninklijke Bibliotheek (KB) and Wikimedia collaboration.
-This page provides an overview of the materials related to the KB-Wikimedia collaboration that are hosted on Github.
+Welcome to the Wikimedia-related Github pages of the Koninklijke Bibliotheek (KB).
+This page provides an overview of the materials related to the Wikimedia effort of the KB, as far as these are hosted on Github.

-The KB is the national library of the Netherlands and is a partner of Wikimedia in the Netherlands.
-The KB has been involved in Wikimedia projects since 2011.
-The KB also collaborates with Wikimedia on various projects related to Wikidata, Wikibase, and other Wikimedia platforms.
+The KB is the [national library of the Netherlands](https://www.kb.nl/en) and has been a partner of the Wikimedia and [GLAM-Wiki](https://outreach.wikimedia.org/wiki/GLAM) movements since 2011.
+The KB has mainly been working on Wikipedia, Wikimedia Commons, Wikidata and Wikibase.

-Please note this Github page is a work in progress.
-The KB and Wikimedia are continuously working on new projects and materials, so this page will be updated regularly.
+Please note that these Github pages
+*  Are work in progress.
+The KB and Wikimedia are continuously working on new projects and materials, so this site will be updated regularly.

-Also note that this overviews does not reprent all Wikimedia related materials of the KB.
-See the section below for an overview of KB-Wikimedia materials available on other platforms.
+* Do not represent all Wikimedia related materials of the KB.
+See the section below for an overview of more KB-Wikimedia materials available on other platforms.

+Contact and questions: Drop the [Wikimedia-coordinator](https://www.kb.nl/over-ons/experts/olaf-janssen) of the KB a line!

 -------------